yannletouzey/my-platform-game/README.md

-This is my first platform game in js
+# This is my first platform game in js

+arrow
+- up
+- left
+- right